Live Video SEO: What Digital Marketers Need to Know in 2025

 8. One Video Per Page/Post

-Google results typically only show the first video embedded on any web page.
+Google search results typically only show the first video embedded on any web page.
 Therefore, put your best and most high-traffic content at the top of the page, above any other videos.

 In fact, we recommend one video per landing page as a general SEO tip.